Malcolm Mitchell: 2016

-Mitchell was selected by the New England Patriots in the fourth round (112th overall) of the 2016 NFL Draft.
+Mitchell was selected by the New England Patriots in the fourth round (112th overall) of the 2016 NFL draft.
 He was the 11th wide receiver selected.

 On May 5, 2016, the New England Patriots signed him to a four-year, $2.91 million rookie contract that included a signing bonus of $577,992.

 Head coach Bill Belichick named Mitchell the starting wide receiver, alongside veteran Julian Edelman.

-Mitchell made his professional regular season debut and first career start in the New England Patriots' season-opener against the Arizona Cardinals and caught two passes for 33 yards from Jimmy Garoppolo.
+Mitchell made his professional regular season debut and first career start in the Patriots' season-opener against the Arizona Cardinals and caught two passes for 33 yards from Jimmy Garoppolo.
 On November 20, 2016, Mitchell caught his first career touchdown reception from Tom Brady, a 56-yard score in a victory over the San Francisco 49ers.
 He finished the game with four catches for 98 yards, and one touchdown.
 A week later, at the New York Jets, Mitchell had his first two-touchdown game, catching five passes for 42 yards and two touchdowns.
 On December 4, 2016, Mitchell caught a season-high eight passes for 82 yards in a 26–10 victory over the Los Angeles Rams.
 Mitchell finished his rookie season with 32 receptions for 401 yards and four touchdowns in 14 games and six starts.

 On February 5, 2017, Mitchell was part of the Patriots team that won Super Bowl LI.
 In the game, he caught six passes for 70 yards as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 He caught all five targets from Brady in the pivotal fourth quarter, and converted four of those five receptions into first downs.

 2017

 On September 7, 2017, Mitchell was placed on injured reserve due to a knee injury.
-With Mitchell not playing the whole season, the Patriots reached Super Bowl LII, but lost 41-33 to the Philadelphia Eagles.
+With Mitchell not playing the whole season, the Patriots reached Super Bowl LII, but lost 41–33 to the Philadelphia Eagles.

 2018

-Throughout the offseason, Mitchell had been dealing with issues with his knee, and underwent a knee procedure in July.
+Throughout the offseason, Mitchell continued to struggle with his troublesome injured knee, ultimately undergoing a procedure in July.
 On August 6, 2018, Mitchell was waived by the Patriots.

-On March 23, 2019, Mitchell announced his retirement, citing knee issues.
+On March 23, 2019, Mitchell announced his retirement, citing continued knee issues.